Main body of the Cairngorms, east of Glen Feshie, north of the Geldie burn/River Dee.

 The steeper lines of Coire Sputan Dearg are described separately, and whereas the descents from Ben Macdui to the South and West are maybe not as steep, they are certainly much bigger.
 It wouldn't be right not to mention them!

 The large dome of Ben Macdui is a popular snow sure tour from Cairngorm and back.
-Even in lean snow conditions, it's often possible to descend either Taillears or the line to the south.
+Even in lean snow conditions, it's often possible to descend any of the 3 lines described.
+The hanging corrie between the Allt a' Choire Mhòir and Allt Clach nan Taillear also gets skied, with a significantly steeper entry than the other 3 lines described.

 Stob Coire Sputan Dearg offers 2 distinct areas for skiing: the cliffs of Coire Sputan Dearg, and the main face below the summit.
 Coire Sputan Dearg offers some short gullies that hold snow well after a thaw, despite their South-Easterly aspect.
 It's quite feasible to do several runs in a day here.
 Below the summit of Stob Coire Sputan Dearg, there is a big face that holds snow well.
 It offers a number of less well defined descent options, that will all depend upon getting a balance between a low enough snow line, and a manageable cornice.